Buying Equipment

 Mask (priority 1):

-Our coaches and fencers seem to like the Leon Paul FIE Foil X-Change Mask, for foil fencers (make sure you order a regular practice (non-conductive) bib with it too), and the Leon Paul FIE Sabre X-Change Mask for sabre fencers.
-The AF FIE mask is a slightly cheaper option for foil fencers, as is the Leon Paul Horizon Mask.
-The AF Signature Series (Removable) mask is a cheaper option for sabre fencers.
-We strongly recommend purchasing an 'FIE' mask as it offers a far higher degree of protection.
+Our coaches and fencers seem to like the Leon Paul FIE Foil X-Change Mask, for foil fencers (with a classic bib and either ‘standard’ or ‘ice’ padding), and the Leon Paul FIE Sabre X-Change Mask for sabre fencers.
+The AF FIE mask is a slightly cheaper option for foil fencers, as is the Leon Paul horizon Mask (though these will not work for Canadian national level competitions - they're fine for most local Just For Fun events though).
+The leon paul traditional FIE mask is a cheaper option for sabre fencers.
+We strongly recommend purchasing an 'FIE' masks once you have decided that fencing is a good fit, though there are cheaper options available.

 Sous-plastrons (Priority 1):

 Sous-plastrons (also known as underarm protectors) sit under the jacket and offer an extra layer of protection to fencers.
-Many people seem to like the Leon Paul Lightweight FIE underarm protector, the AF FIE ultra underarm protector or the Junior Standard underarm protector depending on sizing and shape.
-We recommend purchasing an FI sous-plastron.
+Many people seem to like the Leon Paul economy FIE plastron, the AF FIE ultra underarm protector or the af 350N comfort underarm protector is a much cheaper option. many people have found that purchasing an FIe sous-plastron helps minimise bruising.

 Chest Protector (Priority 1):

-Plastic chest protectors are mandatory for girls, and are optional for boys.
+Plastic chest protectors are mandatory for both girls and boys.
 For competitions, boys are required to wear the chest protector against the skin (girls may wear them under the sous-plastron).
-We have found that fencers like the Econo, Maxi or Master Guard Protectors, or the Leon Paul Chest Protectors (they are very similar).
-Smaller fencers may find better success with the BG Chest Protectors.
-A few fencers (girls only) prefer Cup Guards which are an alternative to chest protectors.
+We have found that fencers like the af chest protectors, or the Leon Paul Chest Protectors (they are very similar).
 Chest protectors typically have a long lifespan (people tend to outgrow them before they wear out).

 Jacket (Priority 2):

 Fencers spend a lot of time in their jackets, so it's important to buy something that feels comfortable.
 Our younger fencers seem to like the Leon Paul Phoenix Range or the Absolute Fencing FIE Signature Series.
-Our older fencers tend to like either the Leon Paul Pheonix Range, the Absolute Fencing FIE Signature Series or the Leon Paul Team 360 FIE Range.
-Smaller adults might like the Negrini High Performance or Evolution series (both are FIE).
+Our older fencers tend to like either the Leon Paul phoenix Range, the Absolute Fencing FIE Signature Series or the Leon Paul apex FIE Range.
+Smaller adults might like the Negrini fie equipment.
 Like sous-plastrons, jackets tend to be outgrown before they wear out.

 Shoes (Priority 2):

 Having proper footwear for fencing is key.
-There are a few special fencing shoes out there, such as the Hi-Tec Blades, or Scimitars, and these work very well for some fencers, but most of our fencers seem to like using a good indoor soccer shoe, or trainers which are considerably cheaper.
+There are a few special fencing shoes out there, such as the nike air zoom fencing shoes and hi-tec razor shoes which you can buy from leon paul and absolute and these work very well for some fencers, but most of our fencers seem to like using a good indoor soccer shoe, or yonex badminton shoes which can be considerably cheaper.
 Generally it's good to look for something that is fairly low-profile.
 Coaches or fencers may have suggestions if you talk to them.
 Expect fencing shoes to last around 6 months - you may get more wear out of them, but fencing is typically very hard on shoes.
 Often our fencers will use their shoes for 6 months, and then cycle them into 'daily use' shoes for another 6 - 8 months before they fall apart entirely!

 First Aid Kit (Priority 2):